ZentexGG/drivetrade/README.md

-# reciperadar
+# DriveTrade
-Open-source project for a website where you can share your recipes!
+Open-source project for a website where people can sell preowned cars and vehicles!